 Conference for Undergraduate Underrepresented Minorities in Physics

-The goal of the conference is to provide undergraduate underrepresented minority students from the Mid-Atlantic region the opportunity to experience a professional conference, learn information about graduate school and professions in physics, and to connect with others in physics with whom they can share experiences, advice, and ideas.
+The goal of the conference is to provide undergraduate underrepresented minority students the opportunity to experience a professional conference, learn information about graduate school and professions in physics, and to connect with others in physics with whom they can share experiences, advice, and ideas.

 Physics endeavors to describe a broad range of natural phenomena, and requires diverse minds to do so.
 Presently, the representation of minorities in the physics community does not reflect the representation of minorities in the United States, nor even in the broader science community.
 This conference aims to address this issue by bringing together students from our region who intend to pursue a career in physics.
 The conference will provide information about graduate school and careers in an inclusive environment that empowers underrepresented minority students to better understand their role as part of a larger physics community while encouraging the individuality and diversity that makes physics work.